luguoxiang/kubernetes-traffic-manager/README.md

 # Required labels
    When user label a pod or deployment with "traffic.envoy.enabled=true", the related pods' traffic will be managed.

-   By default, all envoy enabled pods' incoming and outcoming traffic will be blocked.
+   By default, all envoy enabled pods' outcoming traffic will be blocked.
    You need to add traffic.port.(port number)=(protocol) labels for service or pod to unblock traffic on certain port.
    The protocol can be http or tcp or direct(bypass envoy load balancing).